robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Queensland had changed Charlotte.
 She looked at me with clearer eyes and a firmer chin.

-Suddenly, my fear of being right—of the influence I had over her—felt like arrogance.
+Suddenly, my fear of being right — of the influence I had over her — felt like arrogance.
 I realised I needed her as much as she needed me, if not more.
 I slid up close to her and pulled her body into mine.

-“No. You’re right—I don’t get to decide what that means.”
+“No. You’re right — I don’t get to decide what that means.”

 She melted into me.
 Her hair smelled of jasmine and lilac.
 Something bubbled up within me, something I'd been wanting to say for a long time.